flormarper/quiz15-albertTest/README.md

 #Welcome to Alberto version of QUIZ
 # quiz15-albertTest

-This repository has been done for Exercise in :
+This repository has been update for Exercise in :

-Modulo6_ProyectoQuizI:PatronModeloVistaControlador(MVC)_GenerarProyectoConExpress-generator_PrimeraPaginaPrimeraPregunta_DespliegueEnLaNube(Heroku)
+Modulo7_ProyectoQuizII:BaseDatos(DB)TablasSequelize.jsSQLite_DespliegueHerokuComPostgres_PresentarListasQuizesAutoload

 This repository based on https://github.com/jquemada/quiz-2015/commits/master Visit : https://quiz-2015.herokuapp.com/